What has Capital Abstract & Title done in preparation for new RESPA-TILA regulations?

 Capital also submitted its written policies and procedures to a third party independent auditor for review of our compliance with ALTA Best Practices.
 We are proud to announce that the auditor found our settlement; title production, escrow management and all other best practice procedures met ALTA guidelines.
 Our employees recently underwent a refresher on our policies under each of the ALTA pillars and we continue to monitor our internal processes for compliance.

 Our Company is fortunate to work with some of the best realtors and lenders in Arkansas.
-We look forward to continuing those relationships and growing in both the River Valley and NWA, serving each of you with offices in Fort Smith, Fayetteville and Rogers.
+We look forward to continuing those relationships and growing in both the River Valley and NWA, serving each of you with offices in Fort Smith, Fayetteville and Jonesboro.

 Where can I learn more about the terms and phrases used in escrow transactions?